isc-projects/kea/doc/sphinx/arm/stats.rst

 Since Kea 1.6, by default, each statistic holds 20 data points.
-Setting such limit prevent unlimited memory consumption growth.
+Setting such a limit prevents unlimited memory growth.
 There are two ways to define the limts: time based (e.g. keep samples from the last 5 minutes) and size based.
 It's possible to change the size based limit by using one of two commands: ``statistic-sample-count-set``,